mrkaye97/slackr/README.md

 ## Setup

-There are two ways of interfacing with `slackr` currently, that provide significantly different functionality:
+There are two ways of interfacing with `slackr` that provide significantly different functionality:

 1. Creating a single-channel bot